Conditions

 Here are some of the most common types of depression, and what they may look like:

 Major depressive disorder (MMD) is one of the most common psychiatric conditions worldwide, and 5-17% of adults will experience it in their lifetime.
 MMD is characterized by a depressed mood, low energy, inability to concentrate, disinterest in activities you used to enjoy, and feelings of guilt, worthlessness, and numbness.
-Suicidal ideation is also possible with MMD.
+Intrusive thoughts about death or killing oneself is also possible with MMD.

 Bipolar Disorder

 Bipolar disorder is characterized by extreme mood swings that alternate between depression and mania (or a less severe form called hypomania).
-Manic episodes are characterized by euphoric feelings, racing throughs, high energy, and risk taking.
-The depression episodes are similar to major depressive disorder (MDD) and come with an increased risk of suicide.
+Manic episodes are characterized by euphoric feelings, racing thoughts, high energy, and risk-taking.
+Other forms of mania might include aggression or extreme irritability.
+The depression episodes are similar to major depressive disorder (MDD).

-Postpartum depression (PPD) is a mood disorder affecting women or birthing parents in the first year after childbirth.
+Postpartum depression (PPD) is a mood disorder affecting women, birthing, or adoptive parents in the first year after childbirth.
 The disorder is characterized by low moods, inability to concentrate or sleep, agitation and anger, feelings of worthlessness and numbness, and feeling disconnected from one’s baby.
 Many parents deal with depressive feelings in the first few weeks after giving birth (the “baby blues”).
 In order to be diagnosed with PPD, your symptoms have to have lasted for at least two weeks.

 Psychotic Depression

 Psychotic depression is diagnosed when a person experiences the signs of major depression along with psychosis.
-Psychotic symptoms include hallucinations (seeing or hearing things that aren’t there) and delusions (false beliefs).
+Psychotic symptoms include hallucinations (seeing or hearing things that aren’t there) and delusions (false beliefs about reality that one holds on to despite undeniable evidence to the contrary); this is akin to an episode of severe major depressive disorder.
+Oftentimes, people experiencing psychosis are not aware that the experience is outside of reality.

 Some of the most common symptoms of depression include: